MudasirSherwani/math-magicians/README.md

-# Math Magicians : Setup
+# Math Magicians : Components

 This is the first project of the Math Magicians application.
 You will set up the environment and tools needed to develop a React application.
 In the following projects, you will develop the actual application.